-Immediate Goal 1: Promote a well-planned community with balanced land uses including residential, commercial, recreation and open space, and industrial areas.
+Immediate Goal 2: Promote a well-planned community with balanced land uses including residential, commercial, recreation and open space, and industrial areas, with a high degree of connectivity through diverse modes of transportation.

-Rationale: A carefully created Comprehensive Plan will ensure the community's ability to grow in a rational and responsible manner, preclude decision-making processes that overlook long-range land use implications, and help ensure fulfillment of residents' desires for a well-planned community and preservation of their quality of life.
+Rationale: A carefully created Comprehensive Plan will ensure the community's ability to grow in a rational and responsible manner, preclude decision-making processes that overlook long-range land use implications, and help ensure fulfillment of residents' desires for a well-planned community, improved public health, and preservation of their quality of life.

-Policy 1: Create a new land use plan that defines the types and locations of residential, commercial, industrial and recreation development that supports and enhances the community's ability to attract quality development.
+Policy 1: Create a new land use plan, consistent with Iowa Smart Planning Principles, that defines the types and locations of residential, commercial, industrial and recreation development that supports and enhances the community's ability to attract quality development.